Normal Lab Values

 5. Subepidermal blister formation

-CASE NUMBER 523 -slide 55938 courtesy of UMich
+CASE NUMBER 523 -slide 55938 courtesy of UMich --Click here for a video debrief of the pathology findings presented in this case--

 [DigitalScope]